-You've spent an eternity researching your eCommerce website idea, and everything is falling into place, except for one all important item: your domain name.
+So you've spent an eternity planning your eCommerce website project.
+Everything is falling into place, except for that one all-important item: your domain name.

 Looking for a great business name?
 Business Name Generator is a fantastic free tool for your next project.

 How are you going to find anything useful that will give your project status and connect with your customers?

 As your desperation increases you try more combinations of hyphens or different domain name extensions but even if they are available they just don't seem right, and you end up going back to the drawing board.

 Here is my guide to finding brilliant domain names.
 When you finish this article, you will be able to find great domain names ln minutes not hours.

 Before I show you how to use advanced searching techniques, I should make you aware that even if you manage to find a great name that you are happy with, the chances are that all of its social media handles have already been taken.